openlawlibrary/taf/docs/setting-up-new-library.md

 while setting up a role, instead of the generic names derived from names of the roles.
 Additional information
 includes:
   - `public`- public key exported from the YubiKey.
-The specified key will be registered as the role's verification key and it will not be necessary to insert the YubiKye (unless the threshold of sining keys is not reached, like when public keys of all used YubiKeys are specified)
+The specified key will be registered as the role's verification key and it will not be necessary to insert the YubiKey (unless the threshold of signing keys is not reached, like when public keys of all used YubiKeys are specified)
   - `scheme` - signing scheme (can be ommitted, default scheme is `rsa-pkcs1v15-sha256`)
 - `roles` contains information about roles and their keys, including delegations: